blazium-engine/blazium-docs/tutorials/3d/using_transforms.rst

 For most beginners, getting used to working with transforms can take some time.
 However, once you get used to them, you will appreciate their simplicity and power.

-Don't hesitate to ask for help on this topic in any of Blazium's `online communities <https://godotengine.org/community>`_ and, once you become confident enough, please help others!
+Don't hesitate to ask for help on this topic in `Blazium's official Discord server <https://chat.blazium.app>`_ and, once you become confident enough, please help others!